-Light emitting from your tablet or smartphone stimulates brain activity and also releases the hormone melatonin, interfering with your body’s sense of the time of day.
-Device use in the bedroom also often robs us of precious time where we could be sleeping as we mindlessly scroll through news and social media.
-Every notification, email alert and Facebook message also has the potential to wake us up during the night, which then can make it harder to fall back asleep.
+The light emitting from your tablet or smartphone stimulates brain activity and also releases the hormone melatonin, interfering with your body’s sense of the time of day.
+A device used in the bedroom also often robs us of precious time where we could be sleeping as we mindlessly scroll through news and social media.
+Every notification, email alert, and Facebook message also has the potential to wake us up during the night, which then can make it harder to fall back asleep.
 For the best chance of falling asleep quickly and staying asleep, keep electronics and other devices off the bedside table and on silent.

 What are other easy ways there to get a better sleep?
 Share your secrets to a better sleep below with a comment!